wp-plugins/mw-wp-hacks/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Add "Use default" option in posts per page for custom post type settings.

 = 1.3.0 =
 * Remove feature: Taxonomy archive to be disabled
 * Add setting that posts per page for custom post type.